lubiah/kudadamold/src/routes/blog/_blog/getting-a-diary/index.md

 ## My first diary entry

 ![first entry inside my diary](https://kudadam.sirv.com/blog/picture_of_my_diary.jpg?h=300&q=100) So after learning the Pig-Pen cipher, I never tried it in my diary.
 I wanted to become comfortable with it before writing in my diary.
-I did not want to make my diary dirty by canceling all the time.
+I did not want to make my diary dirty by cancelling all the time.
 The first time I made an entry was on the 6th of January, 2020.
 That was the second day after I went to school, I was too tired to write on the 5th so I decided to write the next day, well.
 I didn't write anything sensible the first day, I was just itching to start using my diary.
 One good advantage of Pig-Pen cipher is that, you can always change the pattern of the letters, if you are to use the cheat sheet above, you won't still be able to decode all the letters.